NiGitaMyrGit/Lang_assignment2/README.md

    macro avg       0.89      0.89      0.89      1267
 weighted avg       0.89      0.89      0.89      1267

-The accuracy of the logical regression classifier is 0.82 and for the neural network 0.89.
-The Neural Network is performing better than the logical regression, which can ebe explained by the fact that the logistic regression classifier assumes a linear relationship between the features while a neural network is better at learning more complex and non-linear relationship between the text-data.
+The accuracy of the logical regression classifier is 0.82 and for the the neural network 0.89.
+The neural network performs better than the logical regression, which can be explained by the fact that the logistic regression classifier assumes a linear relationship between the features while a neural network is better at learning more complex and non-linear relationship between the text-data.